Mahurangi Cement Works (Ruins)

 The ready availability of Portland cement from the beginning of the 20th century enabled rapid development of durable structures and port facilities, particularly in Auckland.
 Notable local projects using Wilson’s cement included the Rangitoto Beacon, Grafton Bridge, and Queen’s Wharf, as well as the Rotorua’s Bath House, and Napier’s breakwater.

 Although Wilson’s invested heavily in new machinery and processes, by 1918 the company was voluntarily wound up and amalgamated with the New Zealand Portland Cement Company, whose works were at Limestone Island.
 It was there that most of the cement was then produced, while the Mahurangi works focused on hydrated lime.
 By 1926 the closure of the works was imminent and machinery was transferred to Portland (near Whangarei) before the Mahurangi works were closed in 1929.

 Portland Cement Works

 (This text was adapted with permission from Andrew Marriott and John La Roche, ‘The cement works of Northland,’ in John La Roche (ed.), Evolving Auckland: The city’s engineering heritage, Christchurch, Wily Publications, 2011, pp.281-83)

-This place has been registered by Heritage New Zealand as a Category 1 historic place (Register no.82):
+This place has been recognised by Heritage New Zealand as a Category 1 historic place (List no.82):

-Cement Works Ruins: Heritage New Zealand Register information (www.heritage.org.nz).
+Cement Works Ruins: New Zealand Heritage List/Rarangi Korero information (www.heritage.org.nz).

 IPENZ “Engineering to 1990” project